Lord Crewe Arms

 The Owner Says

 Built in the 12th century as an Abbots Guest House, The Lord Crewe Arms has been the local ‘inn’ in Blanchland, since the 1700’s.
-After 2 years of careful refurbishment, we reopened as part of Calcot Health and Leisure Hotel Group.
-We are a 21 bedroom Inn offering cosy ‘country’ rooms, two restaurants; The Larders and The Bishops Dining Room, serving proper ‘country’ food by Simon Hicks formerly of Hix Soho, and a pub ‘The Crypt Bar’ which has a good range of local ales (including our own) and good wines.
+After 2 years of careful refurbishment, we reopened as part of The Calcot Collection.
+We are a 21 bedroom Inn offering cosy ‘country’ rooms, two restaurants; The Larders and The Bishops Dining Room, serving proper ‘country’ food and a pub ‘The Crypt Bar’ which has a good range of local ales (including our own) and good wines.

 Why stay with us?